miguelperezcolom/inventory-manager/README.md

 #Inventory Manager Code Challenge

 ## Overview

 This project contains a basic implementation of an inventory manager.
-This has been a time boxed project, trying to fulfill as many points of the code challenge as possible during approximately 1 work day.
+This has been a time boxed project, trying to fulfill as many points of the code challenge as possible during the weekend.

 ## Business requisites